ProJSLib/jsbits/README.md

 ### [deepClone](packages/deep-clone/README.md)

-Performs a deep cloning of an object own properties, with loosy or exact behavior.
+Performs a deep cloning of an object own properties and symbols, with loosy or exact behavior.

 v1.1.0 &ndash; Group: object &ndash; Author: @aMarCruz